 The Design of Skyward Dream

-Solo-developed first-person narrative parkour game built in 9 months.
+Solo-developed first-person narrative platformer game built in 9 months.

 Skyward Dream: A Design Deep Dive